mauri870/rfc-863-rust/README.md

 # RFC 863 implemented in Rust

-[RFC 863](https://tools.ietf.org/html/rfc863) defines a discard protocol, basically a TCP/UDP service that listens on port 9 and throws away any data it receives.
+[RFC 863](https://tools.ietf.org/html/rfc863) defines a discard protocol, that's it, a TCP/UDP service that listens on port 9 and throws away any data it receives.

 ## Compilation